knit-pay/upi-qr-code-payment-for-woocommerce/readme.txt

 = I want auto verification after payment is done.
 Is is possible? =

-Unfortunately no, automatic payment verification is not possible as NPCI does not allow to use their API and verify the traansaction of any website.
+Unfortunately no, automatic payment verification is not possible as NPCI does not allow to use their API and verify the transaction of any external website.

 = The plugin isn't working or have a bug? =